About

 Ecology

 The Project is committed to delivering a positive legacy for local wildlife.
-It is for this reason that the avoidance of sensitive environmental receptors has been central to the design of the potential cable routes and placement of the respective Onshore Substations.
-An Environmental Assessment of onshore ecology, including local wildlife and birds, will be undertaken.
+It is for this reason that avoiding sensitive environmental receptors has been central to the design of the cable routes and siting of the Onshore Substation.
+An Environmental Assessment of onshore ecology, including local wildlife and birds, has been be undertaken.
 This includes surveying the area to identify the presence and numbers of species.
-The Environmental Impact Assessment and supporting Development Consent documents submitted as part of the application will include mitigation measures where required to reduce any potential impacts to non-significant levels.
-These will be determined based on the species present and the specific requirements for each location.
-Further to the ES, the Project has also committed to provide biodiversity net gain, meaning that the Project will leave ecological habitats in a better state than before the Project.
+The Environmental Impact Assessment and supporting Development Consent documents submitted as part of the application include mitigation measures to reduce any potential impacts to non-significant levels.
+These are determined based on the species present and the specific requirements for each location.
+The Project is exploring opportunities for biodiversity net gain, with the aim to leave ecological habitats in a better state than before the Project.